 Not to mention, general anaesthesia brings upon vomiting and nausea, which might interfere with your blood sugar levels.

-Now, a lot of surgeons agree to deliver the liposuction procedures to diabetics after careful assessment of the situation following a physical check-up.
+Now, a lot of cosmetic surgeons agree to deliver the liposuction procedures to diabetics after careful assessment of the situation following a physical check-up.
 Some even suggest something called smart lipo, which uses a laser to destroy fat deposits.
 That’s basically minimally invasive liposuction.
 It’s a great alternative to the traditional intervention because it can be executed without general anaesthesia and the dangers that it carries.
 Mind you that it is different from VASER liposuction.
 Read our full article on liposuction and diabetes for more in-depth information.

 Even though plastic surgery is evolving quickly, there are many limitations to point out to Singapore patients so they stay on the informed side.
 Liposuction is no exception.
 It comes with plenty of benefits but it can only do so much for your body.
 Here is what it won’t do.

-Many people think that abdominoplasty or, tummy tuck, is a liposuction of the stomach.
+Many people think that abdominoplasty or tummy tuck is liposuction of the stomach.
 But in truth, there is a slight difference and it lies in the methods of fat extraction that are employed.
-When it comes to tummy tuck, both fat and skin are removed manually and as an additional step, the muscles are tightened.
+When it comes to a tummy tuck, both fat and skin are removed manually and as an additional step, the muscles are tightened.
 Here, skin elasticity is not that important.

 The procedure is office-based and requires either spinal or general anaesthesia.
 Postoperative complications are a rare occurrence and the result is evident right away but takes some time to show completely.

 Coolsculpting is FDA-cleared.
 It is performed in a clinic by a trained doctor.
 It works for hips, buttocks, thighs, arms, abdomen, ankles, and other areas.
 The result is visible right away and it gets better over time.

-In the end, is liposuction worth it?
-That will depend on your goals and expectations.
+But on a side note, your satisfaction levels will depend on your goals and expectations.
 If you are hoping for a miracle, you are in for a disappointment: liposuction has its limitations and does not substitute a healthy lifestyle.
-Your body is your responsibility and respectively your health is in your hands.
+It can only remove fat deposits from certain areas.
+Remember that your body is your responsibility and respectively your health is in your hands.